 Q. what do i need to bring to class?

-A. Your yoga mat if you have one (there will be a limited number of yoga mats available for rent at the studio) and a sealed water bottle are recommended.
-Optional things include a small towel if you know you'll need it and any props you own and love (some props are available for use at the studio).
+A. Your yoga mat if you have one (there will be a limited number of yoga mats available for rent at the studio) and a sealable water bottle are recommended.
+Optional things include a small towel if you think you'll need it (we have towels for rent) and any props you own and love (most props are available for use at the studio).

 Wear comfortable clothing that you can move and stretch in - you know, gym clothes.

 A. Come at least five minutes prior to the start of class in order to get your shoes off, set up your mat, use the restroom, and get yourself situated.
 Doors will be locked promptly at the start of class time, so plan accordingly.
 You may not be able to get in once the doors have been locked.